stacks-network/docs/src/pages/data-storage/indexing-models.md

 ## Overview of Model class extension

-Blockstack provides a `Model` class you should extend to easily create, save, and fetch models.
+Stacks Radiks provides a `Model` class you should extend to easily create, save, and fetch models.
 To create a model class, import the `Model` class from `radiks` into your application.

 ```jsx